wdi-sf-jan/notes/handlebars/readme.md

 ###What is handlebars anyway?
 * Handlebars is a front end templating framework
-* Front end templating is when you take a collection of data and display it in a specified way
+* Front end templating is taking a collection of data and displaying it in a specified way
 * Handlebars is great at displaying JSON
-* This solves the problem of creating everything with jQuery, which can become really messy quickly.
+* Templating solves the problem of creating your HTML sturcture with jQuery functions, which can become really messy quickly.
 Remember this?

 ```
 // create unordered list and list item elements